TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-VitaDecompilerMod usage :
+VitaDecompilerMod usage
 ---
 Dependencies:

-VitaDecompiler requires capstone (a disassembler) libraries and libyaml. (capstone must be compiled from source on Windows).
+VitaDecompiler requires capstone (a disassembler) libraries and libyaml.
+(On Windows, capstone must be compiled from sources).
 Make sure you install the *.a and header files to the right directories.

 	Run: ./vitadecompiler binary db.yml > output.c

-Interpreting the Output:
+Interpreting the output:

 The top section is a printed NIDS table which gives the exports and imports of a module.
 This information will provide the offsets, virtual address, NID, library name, library NID, and the NID Name (or generated name).